 Seven Dragons or is it eight? - Victory Plaza, Athol.
 Don't go there.

 McDonalds - Route 2A and Daniel Shays Highway.
 What can we say?
 Eat in or take out.
 Need a burger for a buck?
 Or a chicken sandwich for the same price?
 Go here.
 Cheapest eat in the region short of the Orange Food Pantry - where the food is free.

 New England Sea Food Restaurant - Near the State Police Barracks Upper Common, Athol.
 Fresh and fast.
 Eat here if you like fish or fried and your friend wants something else.

 High Tides Seafood Restaurant and Seasonal Ice Cream Bar - Barre/Petersham town line on Route 122.
-Host John Flagg has opened a full-featured seafood restaurant with meals featuring ample portions of fresh seafood, reasonable prices and a deft touch in the kitchen.
+Host John Flagg offers seafood and meals featuring ample portions of fresh seafood, reasonable prices and a deft touch in the kitchen.
 Flagg has enlarged the former Karen's Country Pantry into a very welcome addition to the area's dining choices.
 Hours: 11 a.m. to 10 p.m. - noon to 9 p.m. on Sundays

 Quabbin Woods - sit down here for a family friendly menu right here on Barre Road.
 When the flag is out, it's open.
 Weekend breakfast is a big draw.